 Old grammar school, Bala

-The present school building has the coat of arms of Jesus College, Oxford, on the gable.
-It was built in 1851, as indicated by the Latin inscription above the front door.
-It was later the County School.
-It remained open until 1964, when Ysgol y Berwyn was established.
+The present school building was erected in 1851, as indicated by the Latin inscription above the front door.
+The coat of arms of Jesus College is displayed on one of the walls.
+It later became the County Grammar School for boys.
 The building then became a restaurant and the printing works of local newspaper Y Cyfnod.

 One of the school’s pupils was Tom Ellis MP, whose statue is in Bala High Street.
 He attended the school at the same time as Owen Morgan Edwards, who was knighted in 1916.
 OM Edwards (upper picture) was a writer, historian, chief inspector of Welsh schools and, for a short time, an MP.
 He started or published several periodicals including Cymru’r Plant, which allowed generations of children to enjoy reading in Welsh.